The Lavin Agency Speakers Bureau

 #1 New York Times Bestselling Author of How the Word Is Passed and Above Ground | The Atlantic Staff Writer

 Laura scientifically breaks down what happens during the intuiting process and details the personified, physical, emotional, and cognitive components of the gut feel that results.
+She shares real-life examples of ways you can leverage your intuition—like meeting someone three different times and in three different contexts before you hire them (and how you can do that in only 45 minutes).
 And she provides valuable exercises to help you recognize, understand, and strengthen your intuition:

 This talk is a must-listen for leaders, managers, individual contributors, and everyone looking to use what they already know to make better decisions in the day-to-day.